partiql/partiql-docs/RFCs/0007-rfc-bag-operators.md

 These rules tell us, in the presence of schema, the set operators are valid when the argument relations are set operator compatible; and the resultant column descriptors inherit their names and nullability from the column descriptors of the arguments.

-- \* If the statement contains a *CORRESPONDING* clause, then the column descriptors of *T1* and *T2* will be compared by the delcared order of column names in the *CORRESPONDING* list.
+- \* If the statement contains a *CORRESPONDING* clause, then the column descriptors of *T1* and *T2* will be compared by the declared order of column names in the *CORRESPONDING* list.

 ## Examples